GaloisInc/helib-demos/simon-writeup.md

 abstraction very close to mathematical specification, to minimize the likelihood of error.
 The Cryptol tool suite allows for verification that implementations match a Cryptol description, and also allows for deriving certain implementations from Cryptol specifications.

+Using Cryptol's support for SAT solvers, the SIMON implementation has had various properties proven about it including no weak keys, injectivity of key expansion, and the identity of decryption composed with encryption.

 >     [simon.cry](https://github.com/GaloisInc/helib-demos/blob/master/simon.cry)
 >